 Keep your eyes out for the Blue Evacuation Logos on the pavement.
 They can be found at the pedestrian routes to direct residents towards downtown Mill Valley.
-Remember, there may be more then one safe route out of your neighborhood.
+Remember, there may be more than one safe route out of your neighborhood.

-If you hear emergency warning sirens check local TV and radio stations for evacuation information and instructions.
+If you hear emergency warning sirens, check local TV and radio stations for evacuation information and instructions.
 Do not call 911.

 Determine the Alternate Evacuation Routes

 To determine the alternate evacuation routes in your neighborhood: